MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-cli.md

 ## Create passwordless connectors to Azure resources

-The Service Connector commands configure Azure Storage and Azure Database for PostgreSQL resources to use managed identity and Azure RBAC, and put the necessary connection information as app settings in App Service.
+The Service Connector commands configure Azure Storage and Azure Database for PostgreSQL resources to use managed identity and Azure role-based access control.
+The commands create app settings in the App Service that connect your web app to these resources.
 The output from the commands lists the service connector actions taken to enable passwordless capability.

 1. Add a PostgreSQL service connector with the [az webapp connection create postgres-flexible](/cli/azure/webapp/connection/create#az-webapp-connection-create-postgres-flexible) command.
 The system-assigned managed identity is used to authenticate the web app to the target resource, PostgreSQL in this case.